Sulochanan/ACS-SubMainRepo/CallAutomation_SimpleIvr/readme.md

 ![Screenshot of portal page to create a new event subscription.](./media/MicrosoftTeams-image.png)

-1. Follow the same steps for RecordingFileStatusUpdated event

 1. Select create to start the creation of subscription and validation of your endpoint as mentioned previously.
 The subscription is ready when the provisioning status is marked as succeeded.

+1. Follow the Above steps to create Webhook for RecordingFileStatusUpdated event.

 This subscription currently has no filters and hence all incoming calls will be sent to your application.
 To filter for specific phone number or a communication user, use the Filters tab.